mccdgm/student-resources/resources.md

 * [_s (Underscores)](http://underscores.me/) Underscores comes from the combined experience of building themes for millions of users on WordPress.com, and creating default themes that ship with WordPress and have to work in all environments.
 This is paired with excellence in theming best practices and just enough functionality, markup, and styles to get started.
 * [Bones](http://themble.com/bones/) An HTML5, Mobile-First starter theme for rapid WordPress development
+* [HTML5 Blank](http://html5blank.com/) The HTML5 WordPress boilerplate theme.
 * [Joints](http://jointswp.com/) JointsWP is a blank WordPress theme built with Foundation, giving you all the power and flexibility you need to build complex, mobile friendly websites without having to start from scratch
+* [Odin WP](http://wpod.in/) Base-theme developed by WordPress Brasil Group, to help on agile development of themes for WordPress
 * [Sage](https://roots.io/sage/) Sage is a WordPress starter theme based on HTML5 Boilerplate, gulp, Bower, and Bootstrap Sass, that will help you make better themes
+* [Sprig](http://sprigwp.com/) Build WordPress themes quickly with Twig
+* [WordPlate](https://github.com/wordplate/wordplate) A WordPress boilerplate.
+This project is trying to simplify the way we're setting up a new WordPress project.
+Don't repeat yourself.
 * [WP-Flex](https://github.com/grayghostvisuals/WP-Flex) A responsive, foundational WordPress theme boilerplate that adheres to best practices and requirements set by the official WordPress Codex and theme review guidelines

 ##### Frameworks

 * [Base](https://graphpaperpress.com/themes/base/) Base is a minimally-styled, feature rich, theme framework built specifically to power child themes.
 It includes an application framework, a theme options framework and a robust set of options for customizing your site.
+* [CherryFramework](https://github.com/CherryFramework/CherryFramework) Fully responsive design, easy install, steady updates, great number of shortcodes and widgets, integration of Bootstrap functions.
+All brought to you by Cherry Framework for straightforward experience in website design
+* [Gantry Framework](https://github.com/gantry/gantry5) Next Generation Theme Framework.
+Gantry was born when the RocketTheme development team wanted to consolidate our extensive set of custom Joomla and WordPress template functionality into a simple, easy to use framework
 * [Genesis](http://my.studiopress.com/themes/genesis/) The Genesis Framework empowers you to quickly and easily build incredible websites with WordPress
+* [Kirki](http://kirki.org/) Kirki is not a framework.
+It's a Toolkit allowing WordPress developers to use the Customizer and take advantage of its advanced features and flexibility by abstracting the code and making it easier for everyone to create beautiful and meaningful user experiences.
+* [Runway Framework](https://github.com/parallelus/Runway-Framework) A better way to create WordPress themes.
+Runway was built for creating WordPress themes and it encompasses both of the classic meanings of "theme framework" as defined by the WordPress developers.
+But Runway is much more than just a theme framework, Runway is a Theme Development Environment.
+* [WP MVC](http://wpmvc.org/) WP MVC is an MVC framework that makes WordPress development faster, easier, and more elegant.
+It is a full-fledged framework with conventions that are similar to those of Ruby on Rails and CakePHP

 #### Identifying Themes